Artist Statement

 DijaHenry_HS2_med.jpg

-Dija Henry is an award winning film and stage actress, community advocate, filmmaker and author of I Dare You Not to Compare Yourself with Others.
-She holds a B.A. in Acting and Biomechanics from Purdue University and is a Masters Candidate in Social Practice Art the University of Indianapolis.
+Dija Renuka is an award winning film and stage actress, community advocate, filmmaker and author of I Dare You Not to Compare Yourself with Others.
+She holds a B.A. in Acting and Biomechanics from Purdue University and a Masters in Social Practice Art the University of Indianapolis.

-She has appeared in award winning projects such as Breathe (Chicago Multi-Cultural Film Festival winner), Love Jordan (Circle City Film Festival Selection) Healed by Grace (Dove Seal Award Winner), and Dress and Groom for Success (Telly Award Winner).
+She has produced and directed award winning projects such as Breathe (Chicago Multi-Cultural Film Festival winner), Love Jordan (Circle City Film Festival Selection) Healed by Grace (Dove Seal Award Winner), and Dress and Groom for Success (Telly Award Winner).

-Dija is the Executive producer and founder of The Blue House which is a social impact entertainment company dedicated to telling diverse stories with mental health themes that facilitate heart changing conversation to elevate our culture to a more equitable, inclusive and empathetic society.
+Dija is the Executive Producer and founder of Blue House Entertainment which is a social impact entertainment company dedicated to telling diverse stories with mental health themes that facilitate heart changing conversation to elevate our culture to a more equitable, inclusive and empathetic society.
 Her films can be found on Amazon Prime and Vimeo on Demand.

 Dija is of Jamaican and Indian descent, (Awagwan and Namaste!) raised with a global mentality and a sensitivity to cultural issues.
 As a descendant of Activists, Christian preachers and Hindu priests, she believes that serving others is part of her purpose here on earth.